odbol/Arduino2OSC/README.txt

 be sent, but the "${1}" in the OSC dropdown will be replaced with the value from the sensor.
 The current paths are only for Resolume Avenue, but you can change them in the code.
 6. Save your preset and use it later!

+KNOWN ISSUES:

+* One-hit options do not get saved with the preset as of yet.
+When you load a preset you will have to change the one-hit options by hand.
+* OSC message mappings are only for Resolume Avenue at the moment.
+You may add your own, but it will take a bit of reprogramming in the Arduino2OSC.js file.
+Look at the initDropdownValues() function.
+* I haven't done that programming yet because filesystem support in Max/MSP 4.6 Javascript is severely buggy.
+I can't get it to save an entire mapping preset file... there seems to be a limit of the internal string buffer which cuts off the file halfway through.